sarwat33/Team-Shockwave-in-MIE-Robolution/README.md

 <hr>

 <b>Implementation</b>

 <b>Data Collection:</b> Gather real-time data on ingredient stock (via the inventory API), kitchen resources (e.g., number of stoves/cookers available, tracked by a kitchen management system), and waiter availability (via a staff scheduling system).
 Historical data on order fulfillment times (e.g., sushi takes 8 minutes on average) is stored in PostgreSQL.

-</b>Prediction Model:</b> Train a regression model using scikit-learn, with features like order complexity (e.g., number of items, preparation difficulty), ingredient availability (e.g., low stock may delay sourcing), kitchen workload (e.g., 5 pending orders), and waiter availability (e.g., 2 waiters on shift).
+<b>Prediction Model:</b> Train a regression model using scikit-learn, with features like order complexity (e.g., number of items, preparation difficulty), ingredient availability (e.g., low stock may delay sourcing), kitchen workload (e.g., 5 pending orders), and waiter availability (e.g., 2 waiters on shift).
 Additional factors like peak hours (detected via time-based analysis) and historical averages (e.g., pasta orders take 10 minutes during lunch rush) are included to improve accuracy.

 <b>Real-Time Calculation:</b> When an order is placed, the ESP32 sends the order details to the Flask API, which queries the database for current kitchen status and runs the prediction model.
 The API returns the estimated time (e.g., 12 minutes) to the ESP32.